Black British people: Crime

-Both racist crime and gang-related crime continues to affect black communities, so much so that the Metropolitan Police launched Operation Trident to tackle black-on-black crimes.
-Numerous deaths in police custody of black men has generated a general distrust of police among urban blacks in the UK.
-According to the Metropolitan Police Authority in 2002–03 of the 17 deaths in police custody, 10 were black or Asian – black convicts have a disproportionately higher rate of incarceration than other ethnicities.
+Both racist crime and gang-related crime continues to affect Black communities, so much so that the Metropolitan Police launched Operation Trident to tackle so-called 'black-on-black' crime.
+Numerous deaths in police custody of Black men has generated a general distrust of police among some Black communities in the UK.
+According to the Metropolitan Police Authority in 2002–03 of the 17 deaths in police custody, 10 were Black or Asian – Black convicts have a disproportionately higher rate of incarceration than convicts of other ethnicities.
 The government reports The overall number of racist incidents recorded by the police rose by 7 per cent from 49,078 in 2002/03 to 52,694 in 2003/04.

-Media representation of young black British people has focused particularly on "gangs" with black members and violent crimes involving black victims and perpetrators.
-According to a Home Office report, 10 per cent of all murder victims between 2000 and 2004 were black.
-Of these, 56 per cent were murdered by other black people (with 44 per cent of black people murdered by whites and Asians – making black people disproportionately higher victims of killing by people from other ethnicities).
+Media representation of young Black British people has focused particularly on "gangs" with Black members and violent crimes involving Black victims and perpetrators.
+According to a Home Office report, 10 per cent of all murder victims between 2000 and 2004 were Black.
+Of these, 56 per cent were murdered by other Black people (with 44 per cent of Black people murdered by whites and Asians – making Black people disproportionately higher victims of killing by people from other ethnicities).
 In addition, a Freedom of Information request made by The Daily Telegraph shows internal police data that provides a breakdown of the ethnicity of the 18,091 men and boys who police took action against for a range of offences in London in October 2009.
-Among those proceeded against for street crimes, 54 per cent were black; for robbery, 59 per cent; and for gun crimes, 67 per cent.
+Among those proceeded against for street crimes, 54 per cent were Black; for robbery, 59 per cent; and for gun crimes, 67 per cent.
 According to the Office for National Statistics, 18.4% of homicide suspects in England and Wales from March 2019 to March 2021 were Black.

 Black people, who according to government statistics make up 2 per cent of the population, are the principal suspects in 11.7 per cent of murders, i.e. in 252 out of 2163 murders committed 2001/2, 2002/3, and 2003/4.
-Judging on the basis of prison population, a substantial minority (about 35%) of black criminals in the United Kingdom are not British citizens but foreign nationals.
+Judging on the basis of prison population, a substantial minority (about 35%) of Black criminals in the United Kingdom are not British citizens but foreign nationals.
 In November 2009, the Home Office published a study that showed that, once other variables had been accounted for, ethnicity was not a significant predictor of offending, anti-social behaviour or drug abuse among young people.